chairmanbrando/chairmanbrando/README.md

 - 🌱 I'm currently learning JavaScript things I'd accidentally ignored.
 - ⚡ Fun fact: I have two orange cats.
 Well, one's fully orange; the other's diluted to yellow.
 - 🤔 Most of my GitHub activity has been in private repositories.

+I only just learnt this readme was a thing.
+Oops.